IH Director of Studies Course

 Will I get a certificate?
 Yes.
 See below!

-Over the 13 weeks of the course, there are modules (of differing length) taught covering the following areas:
+Over the 9 weeks of the input of the course there are modules taught covering the following areas:

 - Time Management